 It is prudent to only try one thing at a time, so turn the lights back on, and then systematically unplug every smart-phone battery charger in your house.
-A smartphone charger generating interference on the AM band can be heard several rooms away, either by being radiated back down the house wiring, or by being radiated in free space.
+A smart-phone charger generating interference on the AM band can be heard several rooms away, either by being radiated back down the house wiring, or by being radiated in free space.
 The next potential culprits to eliminate are TV sets.
 Unplug each one from the wall (turning the power point off is OK) and see if there is any change in interference.
 If you have progressed through the above steps without results, the next step is to turn off the power to your house at the fusebox.
 Whilst this normally means resetting all the clocks, microwave ovens etc. if will conclusively prove if the interference is coming from your house.
-MLA-30+ User Instructions This affordable active loop antenna will be of great benefit to those shortwave listeners who are unable to erect an outdoor antenna.
-The MegaLoop antenna can be mounted indoors on any non conductive rod or tube, such as PVC conduit or fibregrass rod.
-The loop can even be affixed to the inside of a window with adhesive tape!
-The loop element of the antenna has a design diameter of 60cm and is connected to the active amplifier housing by two stainless steel wingnuts.
+Xiegu GNR-1 Digital Audio Noise Reduction Unit The Xiegu GNR-1 is an advanced digital audio noise filter and processor integrating digital noise reduction and filtering.
+It can be used to externally process audio from any shortwave receiver or transceiver to reduce background noise and improve signal intelligibility.
+The GNR-1 is powered by a 12 volt DC power pack (supplied) and has an internal amplifier capable of driving either headphones or an external speaker.
+Practical experience with this unit demonstrates a remarkable improvement of receiver performance when used with the Tecsun S-2000, Pl-660, Gospel GR-216, and other non DSP technology receivers.
+The unit can also be used with online SDRs to process the recovered audio.